GitHubDragonFly/CAER_Video_GUI/README.md

 - Save camera video to a video file (saved to app's folder as AVI at 20fps) - !!!
 CAUTION !!!
 THE FILE COULD POSSIBLY GET LARGE
   - This is currently set to use (*'h264') codec so check the following link to get the file for your OS:
   - https://github.com/cisco/openh264/releases
+  - Also make sure to get the correct version since on my computer it was asking for v1.8.0 while currently the latest is v2.1.1
   - On Windows, it is sufficient to copy this dll file to C:\Windows\System32 folder
   - Possibly replace it with (*'XVID') or (*'mp4v') - see code on line 179 or around that number
   - Suggestion: leave the extension as '.avi' regardless of the choice of codec